Kepos Capital LP Sells 25,000 Shares of CF Acquisition Corp. VIII (NASDAQ:CFFEU)

-Kepos Capital LP lowered its holdings in shares of CF Acquisition Corp.
-VIII (NASDAQ:CFFEU) by 5.4% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 440,400 shares of the company’s stock after selling 25,000 shares during the period.
+Kepos Capital LP reduced its holdings in shares of CF Acquisition Corp.
+VIII (NASDAQ:CFFEU) by 5.4% in the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 440,400 shares of the company’s stock after selling 25,000 shares during the period.
 Kepos Capital LP’s holdings in CF Acquisition Corp.
-VIII were worth $4,452,000 at the end of the most recent reporting period.
+VIII were worth $4,452,000 at the end of the most recent quarter.

-Other large investors have also bought and sold shares of the company.
-BlueCrest Capital Management Ltd bought a new position in shares of CF Acquisition Corp.
-VIII in the first quarter worth approximately $14,880,000.
-Magnetar Financial LLC lifted its stake in shares of CF Acquisition Corp.
-VIII by 0.5% in the second quarter.
-Magnetar Financial LLC now owns 1,004,900 shares of the company’s stock worth $10,170,000 after buying an additional 4,900 shares in the last quarter.
-Citadel Advisors LLC bought a new position in shares of CF Acquisition Corp.
-VIII in the first quarter worth approximately $8,533,000.
-Saba Capital Management L.P. bought a new position in shares of CF Acquisition Corp.
-VIII in the first quarter worth approximately $8,037,000.
-Finally, Aristeia Capital LLC bought a new position in shares of CF Acquisition Corp.
-VIII in the first quarter worth approximately $7,440,000.
+A number of other hedge funds have also made changes to their positions in the business.
+BlueCrest Capital Management Ltd purchased a new stake in CF Acquisition Corp.
+VIII during the first quarter valued at approximately $14,880,000.
+Magnetar Financial LLC increased its holdings in CF Acquisition Corp.
+VIII by 0.5% during the second quarter.
+Magnetar Financial LLC now owns 1,004,900 shares of the company’s stock valued at $10,170,000 after buying an additional 4,900 shares during the last quarter.
+Citadel Advisors LLC purchased a new stake in CF Acquisition Corp.
+VIII during the first quarter valued at approximately $8,533,000.
+Saba Capital Management L.P. purchased a new stake in CF Acquisition Corp.
+VIII during the first quarter valued at approximately $8,037,000.
+Finally, Aristeia Capital LLC purchased a new stake in shares of CF Acquisition Corp.
+VIII in the first quarter worth $7,440,000.

 CF Acquisition Corp.
 VIII focuses on effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization, or related business combination with one or more businesses.
 The company was incorporated in 2020 and is based in New York, New York.